ITMax2026/Active-Directory-Lab/12. Hybrid Identity using Mircosoft Entra Connect/README.md

 Security Setup: Hardened Installation
   - IE Enhanced Security Configuration: We did not disable server security globally.
   - Instead specific, common Microsoft endpoints were whitelisted to allow syncronization and authentication while keeping the server secure
-    * I found a list of 4 suggested URLs to whitelist, but during the actual setup the installer prompted me to whitelist around 7 more URLs, which I did
+    * I found a list of 10 suggested URLs to whitelist, but during the actual setup the installer prompted me to whitelist around 7 more URLs, which I did

+Administrative Install:
+  - Used RDP on the Client-01 VM with an Administrative account to install and configure Azure AD Connect/Entra Connect

 Authentication Method: Password Hash Synchronization (PHS) with SSO - recommended Microsoft Entra ID hybrid sign-in method
   - Actual passwords are never send to the cloud; a hash of the password is syncronized.